scylladb/scylla-monitoring/docs/source/install/monitor_without_docker.rst

 * Prometheus
 * Grafana

-The common scenario for users who use their own standalone installation, is they already have such a server and would like to consolidate.
+The common scenario for users who use their own standalone installation, is that they already have such a server and would like to consolidate.
 We assume that that you already have Prometheus and Grafana running but we will add minimal installation instruction for all componenents.

 We suggest that you follow the installation instruction of each of those products from their official documentation.
 It is also recommended that all servers will run as a service.